specialisedrobotics/usr/README.md

 Payload:
 -able to carry up to 10 kg
 -tug up to 5kg
--connect in tandem with other smarm
+-connect in tandem with other bots (swarm operation)

 ```
 depth --- water